tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 Notice a couple of things:

 - The first function call, `sum_to_mod(5)`, is the *last* one to return.
-- No function calls return until all the functions have been called.
+- All the functions are called, and then after that they all return (in reverse order to which they were called).
-- The first 6 functions calls need to be stored in memory, and that takes up extra space (and time).
-So just after `sum_to_mod(0) called ...` is printed, a copy of all the numbers from 1 to n are stored inside the function calls.
+- The first 6 function calls are stored in memory, and that takes up memory space (and time).
+So just after `sum_to_mod(0) called ...` is printed, a copy of all the numbers from 1 to n are stored, as parameters, inside the function calls.
 If `n` is big, this could be a significant waste of time and memory.

-In *practice*, recursion is *not* a common technique because it often uses more time and memory than equivalent loop versions.
+In *practice*, recursion is *not* a common technique because it typically uses more time and memory than equivalent loop versions.
 Recursion can be a useful problem-solving tool in some situations, e.g. we saw that *mergesort* used recursion in a pretty efficient way.